 Setup is easy: Just plug the HDMI cable into your TV on one end and the adapter on the other, plug the Lightning cable into your iOS device, and set the TV to the appropriate input.
 You can also plug a charger into the adapter’s second Lightning port to keep your iOS device’s battery from draining.

-Don't miss our guides to the best movies available for streaming.
+Don't miss our guide to all the shows available on Apple TV+

 Most apps will simply mirror the iOS device’s display onto the television, but video apps such as Amazon Prime and Netflix might offer persistent playback controls while the video plays on the TV.

 As for older iOS devices with 30-pin charging ports, Apple no longer sells its own 30-pin-to-HDMI adapter, but you can find third-party options, such as this model from JIMAT, on Amazon.
-(As with third-party Lightning adapters, these might not work with streaming video apps.)
+(It's important to note, however, that these might not work with streaming video apps, due to copy protection.
+The same is true of third-party Lightning adapters.)

 iPhone to Apple TV via AirPlay